 Stratolaunch looks like a kid taped two B-1 bombers by the wings.
 However, it’s in truth a plane that will one day possibly carry rockets for air to orbit launch.
 This would allow space-oriented ventures to skip the whole “booster rocket” business and provide them with a reusable launch vehicle.
 Possibly.

-Stratolaunch would be 73 meters long and have the enormous wingspan of 117 meters (nearly twice the wingspan of B747-8).
+Stratolaunch would be 73 meters long and have an enormous wingspan of 117 meters (nearly twice the wingspan of B747-8).
 The right hull would contain the cockpit for the crew.
 The left one would be left unpressurized.
 However, with the Northrop Grumman Pegasus XL air-launched rocket being the only rocket in production it could carry, the Stratolaunch’s future is uncertain.
 The planned first flight would take place in 2019, so we’ll find out soon enough.

 But you don’t need to fly a plane that goes against laws of God and man to run into flight disruptions.
 Flight delays, cancellations and overbooking can strike even those routes that operate very reasonably-sized aircraft.
 If that happens to you, claim flight compensation via Skycop!
 With up to €600 at stake, you really have something to win!